Statement of care for students with eating disorders

 It is the college's desire to do all that is possible, with the student's active participation, to assist the student to remain enrolled as a student.
 However, if a student's physical or emotional/psychological status is judged to place the student at serious risk of harm to self or others, and if the student refuses to cooperate with treatment recommendations or fails to make adequate progress toward previously identified goals, for the wellbeing of the student it may be necessary for the college to take action to remove the risk of harm.

 This action may include contacting the student's parents and/or guardian, spouse, or other family members for purposes of discussing treatment options.
 The purpose of this communication is to safeguard the student from harm.
 If necessary, good treatment may involve suspension and/or a medical withdrawal in cases where the student's physical and/or emotional/psychological health condition is judged to be incompatible with continued enrollment.
 For some students, more intensive treatment than what can reasonably be provided by an educational institution may be necessary.

-The following list of medical and behavioral criteria helps define minimal health standards for students at Dordt College.
+The following list of medical and behavioral criteria helps define minimal health standards for students at Dordt University.
 Since all people are unique, it is not necessary for a student to meet all criteria fully in all instances.
 These criteria are intended to be used as guidelines only and it is recognized that a certain amount of subjectivity is necessary in order to make an assessment of risk.

 Minimal physical health criteria include:

 - The maintaining of a weight no less than 85 percent of normal for the individual prior to the eating disorder onset.

 - For female students, body mass index (BMI) of at least 18, or body fat of 15 percent as determined by a 6-site skin fold assessment.

 - Normal physical health condition as measured by other standard medical indicators including normal blood count, regular menses (females), and absence of weight-related osteoporosis or other medical conditions.